 - One stage of the final boss features two disembodied hands that first try to crush him, then to run him over by racing across the arena.

-- Sonic Advance 2's Sky Canyon boss is basically a rotating doughnut wheel thing with the cockpit and weak point, a laser, and a gigantic hand on a springy arm.
+- Sonic Advance 2's Egg Saucer is basically a giant wheel-like vehicle with the cockpit and weak point, a laser, and a huge hand.
 The hand hurts like hell, and if it hits you directly, you are likely to die instantly.
 Makes this That One Boss.

-- The final boss of Sonic Advance 3 is a Humongous Mecha that attacks with such hands, and you have to use them as platforms to hit the boss.
+- Hyper Eggrobo of Sonic Advance 3 attacks with such hands, and you have to use them as platforms to hit the boss.